membraneframework-labs/docker-bionic-membrane/README.md

-# Ubuntu-based Membrane Docker image
+# Ubuntu 18.04 based Membrane Docker image

 A docker image based on Ubuntu, with Erlang, Elixir and libraries necessary to test and run the [Membrane Framework](https://membraneframework.org).

-This image is based on Ubuntu 18.04 and contains:
+This image is based on Ubuntu 18.04 (Bionic) and contains:
 - Erlang 21.3
 - Elixir 1.8.1
 - FFmpeg 4.1.3